mehmetcemyucel/codenews/CONTRIBUTING.md

 # Contributing to CodeNews

 Thanks for helping improve CodeNews!
-This document outlines the ground rules for contributing to the project, which is distributed under the **CodeNews Personal Use License** (non-commercial).
+This document outlines the ground rules for contributing to the project, which is distributed under the **Apache License 2.0**.
 Please read it fully before opening an issue or Pull Request (PR).

 ## 1. Code of Conduct
 - Be respectful, constructive, and inclusive.